Generic Name: Albuterol Inhalation Aerosol (al BYOO ter ole)

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Proventil HFA (albuterol inhalation aerosol).
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Proventil HFA (albuterol inhalation aerosol).
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.

 What are some other side effects of Proventil HFA?